SaadNasir92/Blackjack/README.md

     return hand
 ```
 ##  Lessons Learned
 This project enhanced my understanding of Python programming, particularly in using control structures, functions, and managing state.
 It was an excellent exercise in applying theoretical knowledge in a practical, fun application.
+This project was my gateway to the love of python.

 ## Future Improvements
 - User Interface: Implement a graphical user interface (GUI) to improve user interaction.